FrankLawrence/Obsidian-Vault/University/Vrije/Operating Systems/Memory Management.md

 A second way of addressing the data on a machine is to use **inverted page tables**.
 With a 64-bit system there are $2^{52}$ pages and as such $2^{52}$ table entries.
 Instead of having a page table with all the entries, we can have a [[hash table]], where the virtual address is first hashed, and then searched for in a [[Linked List]].

 ## Translation Lookaside Buffer
 In both circumstances we have to wait sometimes very long by loading in new tables or traversing the linked list in the hash table.
-The solution to this is a cache of the previous translations known as a **translation lookaside buffer**, hoping the programs exhibit a high degree of locality.
+The solution to this is a cache of the previous translations known as a [[translation lookaside buffer|TLB]], hoping the programs exhibit a high degree of locality.

 > [!example]- Translation Lookaside Buffer
 >